Mediatrix of All Grace offending religious feelings case: Arguments

 She took note on Cabading's statement at the 4th National Conference on the Ministry of Spiritual Liberation and Exorcism held in August 2019 on "how demons can appear to be holy".
 She inferred that it is an implicit reference to the Mediatrix of All Grace, a conclusion she holds would not need a "scholarly approach" to arrive to.

 Demetriou also cited a May 28, 2022 episode of an online show featuring Brother Wendell Talibong.
 Fragrant oil that reportedly flows from a certain statue of the Mediatrix of Grace became a subject matter and the question if the oil was scientifically examined raised.
 Cabading's response was displayed "the statue is a Lipa statue, therefore, already suspect."

 Demetriou argues that the conference constitute as a religious ceremony.
-Cabading dissents stating that the quoted statements were not made in place of worship or a religious ceremony as required in the RPC.
+Cabading dissents stating that the quoted statements were not made in a place of worship or a religious ceremony as required in the RPC.

 The case was filed in the Quezon City Regional Trial Court (RTC) Branch 81.
 His arraignment was scheduled on June 1, 2023 The procedure was later postponed to August 1.